The Four Stages of Osteoarthritis

 Stage 3 – Moderate OA

-When an osteoarthritis doctor Main Line, PA finds obvious erosion of cartilage around the knee, the gap in between the bones may start to narrow.
-At the same time, the knee joints may develop spurs, and fragments of collagen may be released into the fluid of the knee causing a progression of the disease.
+When an osteoarthritis doctor Main Line, PA, finds noticeable cartilage erosion around the knee, the gap between the bones may start to narrow.
+At the same time, the knee joints may develop spurs, and fragments of collagen may be released into the knee fluid, causing a progression of the disease.
 Joint inflammation and chronic pain when walking, squatting, or running may be frequent.
 Stiffness and popping sounds might also be common occurrences.

 You may be prescribed non-steroidal, anti-inflammatory drugs or, in some cases, strong pain medications.
 A knee doctor might suggest alternative treatments such as:

 Stage 3 OA can be treated using aggressive methods such as injections.
 Knee injections are a good option for treating moderate to severe osteoarthritis because they provide significant relief and have a lower risk of side effects compared to traditional treatments like surgery and medications.
 Depending on the severity of the OA, you may need three to five injections over 3 -5 weeks.
 Typically the injections will relieve the symptoms for approximately six months.
 Many patients who have been treated with injections find that they experience relief shortly after receiving them.
 Not everyone is a good candidate for knee injections, so make sure to discuss your medical history with your knee doctor and see if injections are appropriate for you.